 When to use clustering

-- You commonly use filters or aggregation against particular columns in your queries.
+- Your queries commonly use filters or aggregation against multiple particular columns.

 Clustering partitioned tables

-In a table partitioned by a date or timestamp column, each partition contains a single day of data.
-When the data is stored, BigQuery ensures that all the data in a block belongs to a single partition.
-A partitioned table maintains these properties across all operations that modify it: query jobs, Data Manipulation Language (DML) statements, Data Definition Language (DDL) statements, load jobs, and copy jobs.
+In a partitioned table, data is stored in physical blocks, each of which holds one partition of data.
+A partitioned table maintains these properties across all operations that modify it: query jobs, data manipulation language (DML) statements, data definition language (DDL) statements, load jobs, and copy jobs.
 This requires BigQuery to maintain more metadata than a unpartitioned table.
 As the number of partitions increases, the amount of metadata overhead increases.

 Although more metadata must be maintained, by ensuring that data is partitioned globally, BigQuery can more accurately estimate the bytes processed by a query before you run it.
 This cost calculation provides an upper bound on the final cost of the query.